clhurlbut/fluffy-octo-rotary-phone/README.md

 I fixed the links so they go to the appropriate place.
 I made sure the title was correct and appropriate and that the imgs all had alt titles.

 I am wondering if I should be trying to add more search engine optimization - I might take a moment and research to see if I should be adding additional tags somewhere for google.
 I remember briefly reading it in the module earlier.

+I have now realized that in order for the website to properly deploy I have to remove the files from the Develop folder.
+Will do this later!